return to homepage

 • They prohibited the use of a portable toilet in their trucks.

-Having the required year of OTR trucking experience, he applied to and was re-hired by Epes and has been with them ever since.
+Having the required year of OTR trucking experience, he applied to and was re-hired by Epes and drove for them for four more years.
+Mike has 16.5 years of OTR driving experience altogether.
+We have over 19.5 years of trucking experience between us.

 Even now, when people ask about us, Vicki still surprises them when she says she was a professional truck driver for almost 3 years.
 With her own good nature, she kids them and asks, "What?
 I don't look like a truck driver?"
 They usually respond, "No!"

-Vicki passionately serves as Mike's "home support team."
-She did this when we had a residence and does it in our "home away from home," now that we have once again become "homeless."
+Vicki passionately serves as Mike’s “home support team.”
+She has done this both at home when we’ve had a residence and in our “home away from home” when we’ve been on the road living in a truck.
 She works to save as much money for their family as possible.

 We provide real world tips that help professional truck drivers save hard-earned money and personal reporting about products and services for use on the road.

-Since it has been reported that there are "over 3.5 million professional truck drivers nationwide, who log more than 432 billion miles per year," the opportunities for saving money on the road abound.
+Since it has been reported that there are 3.5 million professional truck drivers nationwide, the opportunities for saving money on the road abound.

 Throughout our site, you'll learn more about us, including both our successes and mistakes.
 While your trucking experience may vary from ours, our passion to help you save money is the entire reason for this site.